bshar1865/AniKatou/README.md

 **WARNING:** AniKatou is a generic client app that does **NOT** host, stream, or distribute any copyrighted content.
 This app connects **only** to user-hosted AniWatch Unofficial APIs.
 Users are fully responsible for deploying and operating their own API backend and for any content accessed through it.
 Do **NOT** use this app to facilitate or promote unauthorized distribution of copyrighted material.

 ---

+## Dependencies

+AniKatou uses the following open-source libraries:

+- [Kingfisher](https://github.com/onevcat/Kingfisher) (MIT License) — for efficient image downloading and caching.
+- [SwiftSubtitles](https://github.com/mrdepth/SwiftSubtitles) (MIT License) — for parsing and displaying subtitles.

+Please see their repositories for more details and license information.

+---